Bosch-SW/linux-iccom/README.md

 Since this protocol family attribute is related to a netlink socket, only a range of values is possible for the same.
-Therefore, only protocol family numbers starting from 22 are valid.
+Therefore, only protocol family numbers starting from NETLINK_PROTOCOL_FAMILY_MIN to NETLINK_PROTOCOL_FAMILY_MAX are valid.
+The NETLINK_PROTOCOL_FAMILY_RESET_VALUE is for uninitialized protocol family.
 The others are invalid for this device's socket setup.

 #### *iccom_dev*